Entry are now closed for the 2019 Calibre Essay Prize.

 Second Prize: $2,500

-This year the Calibre Essay Prize will be judged by J.M.
+This year the Calibre Essay Prize was judged by J.M.
 Coetzee, Anna Funder and ABR Editor Peter Rose.

 Entries must be an original single-authored non-fiction essay of between 2,000 and 5,000 words written in English.
 Essays must not have been previously published or on offer to other prizes or publications for the duration of the Calibre Prize.
 The overall winning essay will be published in the magazine in the May or June-July 2019 issue with the runner-up to be published later in the year.